There’s no one size fits all when it comes to medical treatment for acne.

 Dermatologist and All About Acne member Dr Mei Tam explains some of the medical treatments for acne in this video:

-Side effects are a possibility with any over-the-counter or prescription medication, including acne medications, but most will be mild and manageable.
+Side effects are a possibility with any over-the-counter or prescription medication, including acne medications.
+Most should be mild and manageable.